BobDeng1974/3d-graphics-library/README.md

 * Amazing tutorials [ogldev](http://ogldev.atspace.co.uk)

-* Really good videos by [ThinMatrix](https://www.youtube.com/user/ThinMatrix) for starters to learn OpengGL
+* Really good videos by [ThinMatrix](https://www.youtube.com/user/ThinMatrix) for starters to learn OpenGL

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details